AgoraIO/Advanced-Audio/Android/README.md

 #### Method 2 - Manually copy the SDK files

-1. Download the Agora Video SDK from [Agora.io SDK](https://www.agora.io/en/download/).
+1. Download the Agora Audio SDK from [Agora.io SDK](https://www.agora.io/en/download/).
 2. Unzip the downloaded SDK package.
 3. Copy the following files from from the **libs** folder of the downloaded SDK package: